jmcloud22/jmcloud22/README.md

 Hello, I'm Joe.
-Through this Github I plan to share and learn from the worldwide developer community about writing code in YAML,Terraform, Python, JSON and cloud specific services.
+Through this platform I plan to share and learn from the worldwide developer community about writing code in YAML,Terraform, Python, JSON and cloud specific services.

 <!---